1. Home

 Meticulously remove all cartilage from the endplates.
 Pieces of cartilage may inhibit fusion if present either on the endplates or in the bony material used for the fusion.

-Magnification and correct illumination is essential to make the final decompression.
+Magnification and correct illumination are essential to make the final decompression.

 5. Full corpectomy technique